TulioHRC/To-Do-Site/README.md

 ### 0.0.2 ()

 ### 0.0.1 (Organizing project)
-Created the folders and some commands in "app.js".
+- Created the folders and some commands in "app.js".
+- Basic app (working online) with html and running code